IuriyLeb/IuriyLeb/README.md

 ### Hi there 👋

-I'm a Python Backend developer, you can see my projects down below.
+I'm a Python Backend developer, also worked in bioinformatics a little.

 At the moment i'm looking for new job, if you have any suggestions please contact me:)

 I’m currently making some pet-projects on *Python, Django and Django Rest Framework*.

-I'm learning React, some Python frameworks(like asyncio) and dive in to databases.

 If you have some suggestions or questions - just write me via mail or pull request
 <!--